 - Implements regression or classification by applying nonlinear transformation to linear combinations of raw input features

-- Hidden layers and high neuron counts increases the expressiveness of the Neural Network
+- Hidden layers and high neuron counts increase the expressiveness of the Neural Network

-- Auto detects composite events that serves as precursors to phenomenon of interest
+- Auto detects composite events that serve as precursors to phenomenon of interest

-- Excellent in multi-modal learning, matching multi-modality of IoT
+- Excellent in multi-modal learning, matching the multi-modality of IoT

 - Well suited for temporal pattern recognition

 A major part of the predictive maintenance challenge is in sorting out the relevant predictors out of a sea of noisy and interdependent sensor signals.
 Before getting into the training phase, a complex event processing (CEP) effort must first be conducted to both sort out the candidate signals and identify the applicable regime of signal lifecycle.
 Often, subject matter experts provide important clues as a starting point.
 In such cases, a direct investigation of event sequence, time window, and predicate relationships can be derived by an iterative computation.